 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
 Progress against delivery Notes and additional information Deaths in custody - formal and detailed response from the Scottish Government to all of the issues/recommendations in the Review report In part.
 The Scottish Government said it has "no intention to create an online centralised system where delivery of the recommendations can be tracked."
 Information has previously been provided by the Scottish Government that Gillian Imery, formerly HM Chief Inspector of Constabulary, was appointed as an external Chair on 11 April 2022 to provide oversight and leadership to the implementation of all of the recommendations of the Independent Review.
 Ms Imrey has established a Deaths in Prison Custody Action Group, comprising representatives from all the relevant agencies involved in improving the response to all deaths in prison custody.
 Interim progress report on implementation of the Independent Review was published on 14 December 2022.
-The Committee is to seek an update on what next and a timetable.
-The Committee is to indicate its disappointment at the Scottish Government's response that it has "no intention to create an online centralised system where delivery of
+The Committee may wish to seek an update on what next and a timetable.
+Long-term actions (within this parliamenta ry session)

 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information the recommendations can be tracked", and to ask it to reconsider.
-Long-term actions (within this parliamenta nry session) Legislative review - Scottish Government review of the relevant provisions in Part V of the Criminal Procedure (Scotland) Act 1995 with regard to a court's powers to place a child in secure accommodation where appropriate The Scottish Government has said that this will be covered through the Children Care and Justice Bill as the legal routes in to secure care will be expanded to all under 18s.
+Progress against delivery Notes and additional information Legislative review - Scottish Government review of the relevant provisions in Part V of the Criminal Procedure (Scotland) Act 1995 with regard to a court's powers to place a child in secure accommodation where appropriate The Scottish Government has said that this will be covered through the Children Care and Justice Bill as the legal routes in to secure care will be expanded to all under 18s.